Listed below are a few frequently asked questions and answers.

 Why should my complex participate in the recycling and organics program?

 There are environmental and financial incentives.
-Rates are based on garbage service level.
+Rates are based on trash service level.
 An appropriate level of recycling and organics service is provided for no additional charge.
 Educational materials, kitchen pails for food scraps, and recycling tote bags are provided for no charge as well.
 Click here for more information.

 What size are the bins that Mission Trail uses?

 Sizes vary but all 1-6 cubic yard bins are approximately 72” long and:

 The 96-gallon is approximately 46” high x 28” wide x 34” deep.
 The 64-gallon is approximately 43” x 26” x 30”.
 The 32-gallon is about 39” x 19” x 23”.
 The 20-gallon is shorter than the 32 with approximately the same size footprint.

 What styrofoam products can I put in the recycling?